shawnmckinney/groovy-apache-fortress/README.md

 #### © 2020 iamfortress.net

-# What's groovy-apache-fortress?

-A wrapper for Apache Fortress APIs written in Groovy.

 ## Overview

+### What's a Groovy Apache Fortress?

 This sample uses Apache Groovy to wrap Apache Fortress [AccessMgr](https://directory.apache.org/fortress/gen-docs/latest/apidocs/org/apache/directory/fortress/core/AccessMgr.html) and [AdminMgr](https://directory.apache.org/fortress/gen-docs/latest/apidocs/org/apache/directory/fortress/core/AdminMgr.html) APIs.
 It provides a deep dive into advanced RBAC use cases showing a novel way of invoking its APIs.
-This is not a basic tutorial on the fundamentals of RBAC.
-There are other places for that, start with the [Apache Fortress project page](https://directory.apache.org/fortress/).
+It's not a basic tutorial on the fundamentals of RBAC or Apache Fortress.
+There are better places for that, start with the [Apache Fortress project page](https://directory.apache.org/fortress/).

-## Why Groovy?
+## Why Apache Groovy?

-Apache Groovy is a dynamic language that runs on top of the Java Virtual Machine.
-Its simple language syntax rules allowing test cases to be written quickly and clearly.
+It's a dynamic language running on top of the Java Virtual Machine.
+Its relaxed language syntactical rules allow test cases to be written quickly and with clarity than before using Java.

-We can iterate through a bunch of scenarios really fast.

-## How this sample works
+## How Does This Sample Work

 There's one module for adding the RBAC policy (AdminMgr), another for verifying it (AccessMgr).
 Each test module uses its wrapper for invoking Apache Fortress manager APIs, in order to do the work.